FREE GROCERY GUIDE

 Further Reading: Is Turmeric Good for Thyroid Patients?

-Thyroid-healthy Nutrition Highlights of White Rice
+Thyroid-Healthy Nutrition Highlights of White Rice

-White rice has a reputation for being unhealthful and lacking nutrients.
+White rice has a reputation for being unhealthy and lacking in nutrients.
 It's also high in carbohydrates and low in protein.
 Some white rice is enriched with additional nutrients, so check the label to know what you're buying.
 NOTE: The organic white basmati I recommend from Lundberg Farms is not enriched.

 Nutrient density is a key tenet of thyroid-healthy eating, and while I wouldn't describe white rice as being nutrient-dense, it does contain some key thyroid-supporting nutrients.